 - Natural events such as fires, floods, severe weather, air contaminants, and hazardous spills;

 - Technical events such as communication failure, power failure, equipment and software failure, transportation system disruptions, and water system disruptions;

 - Malicious activity including fraud, theft or blackmail; sabotage; vandalism and looting; and terrorism;

 - Determine maximum allowable downtime for critical business functions, acceptable levels of data loss and backlogged transactions, recovery time objectives (RTOs), recovery point objectives (RPOs), recovery of the critical path (business processes or systems that should receive the highest priority), and the costs associated with downtime.

 Using the results of the Business Impact Analysis, EIT completed the process of developing our disaster recovery plans for critical systems housed at Perry-Paige Data Center and Network Operations Center.

 Disaster recovery planning is essential to ensure continued operations in the face of a significant disaster such as fire, flood or man-made disaster.
 Without well-documented plans and adequate preparation, disaster recovery cannot be guaranteed within an acceptable timeframe.

 Executing our risk management monitoring and compliance process using CoBIT.

 A major factor in passing all IT audits and SACS probation involved integrating risk management with EIT’s modified CoBIT control framework.
 EIT Security continues to verify and validate that all key controls are working properly.
-Our processes also assisted in the analysis of PeopleSoft security access levels and assisted efforts during the upgrade of the PeopleSoft Financial applications to version 9.0, Human Capital Management 8.9, and Learning Solutions 9.0.
+Our processes also assisted in the analysis of PeopleSoft security access levels and assisted efforts during the upgrade of the PeopleSoft Human Capital Management applications to version 9.1.

 100% of Key Controls are in Place